openvinotoolkit/open_model_zoo/demos/python_demos/text_spotting_demo/README.md

 Third model is Text Recognition Decoder that takes `encoded text` from Text Recognition Encoder ,`previous symbol` and `hidden state`.
 On the first step special `Start Of Sequence (SOS)` symbol and zero `hidden state` are fed to Text Recognition Decoder.
 The decoder produces `symbols distribution`, `current hidden state` each step until `End Of Sequence (EOS)` symbol is generated.

-Examples of valid inputs to specify with a command-line argument `-i` are a video file or a numeric ID of a web camera.
+Examples of valid inputs to specify with a command-line argument `-i` are a path to a video file or a numeric ID of a web camera.

 The demo workflow is the following: